arthurwhennig/Asterix/docs/backend_docs/kinetic_energy_impact_doc.md

 M_w = 0.67 * log_10(KE) - 5.87

-Then we will use the USGS shake base maps (like PAGER) to estimate the intensity of ground shaking at various distances from the impact epicenter your chosen geolocation
+Then we will use the USGS shake base maps (like PAGER) to estimate the intensity of ground shaking at various distances from the impact epicenter the chosen geolocation

+## Tsunami generation
+If the impact occurs in an ocean, it will generate a tsunami.
+The properties of the wave depend on the crater size in the seafloor and the ocean depth

+First, calculate the crater Dimension(denoted D_c) using the formula above.
+We can estimate the height of the wave (denoted H) and the distance from the impact location(denoted r).
+Further d denotes the depth of the water at the impact location.
+H = 0.15((D_c^4)/ (d^2 * r^2))^(1/4)

+This formula provides a starting point.
+A real simulation would require advanced hydrodynamic models and detailed bathymetry (ocean floor topography) data, which can also be obtained from sources like the National Oceanic and Atmospheric Administration (NOAA) alongside USGS coastal data.

+We also want to approximate the impact consequences of a tsunami.